c3lang/c3-web/src/content/docs/Language Fundamentals/statements.md

 }
 ```

+The generalized form of `switch` that supports arbitrary conditionals (not just constants) only works when the controlling switch statement has the form `switch (true) { ... }` or `switch { ... }`.
+Otherwise, type errors will likely occur because the `switch` will assume each case must be a compile-time constant but arbitrary conditions often aren't.

 ## Jumptable switches with `@jump`

 Regular switch statements with only enum or integer cases may use the `@jump`